CSC207-2022F-UofT/course-project-group-134/README.md

 meal plan balance.
 Once the seller accepts the order, the buyer is required to confirm the order from their side.
-6. Chat: After a seller confirms an order, the buyer and seller can communicate via the chat.
+6. Chat (Aaron Ma and Benjamin Liu): After a seller confirms an order, the buyer and seller can communicate via the chat.
 The chat provides an easy and reliable manner of allowing the two users to discuss the meeting place and possibly mode of payment (from the buyer to the seller).
 For each order made and accepted, a new chat interface is set up between the respective buyer and seller.
-7. Order History and Current Orders: When a buyer accepts an order, they see the details of that order in the "current orders panel" on their home page.
+7. Order History and Current Orders (Shravan Kruthick Sridhar): When a buyer accepts an order, they see the details of that order in the "current orders panel" on their home page.
 This includes information such as items ordered, quantity of each item, total price, order status etc.  In addition, once a seller confirms that order, the status of the order changes to "Seller Confirmed".
 Once a buyer accepts the order, the status changes to "Buyer confirmed".
 Once the order has been successfully delivered, the status changes to "Finished", and the order is moved to the "Order History" panel on the home page
-8. Review: For each order in the "Order History" panel, a buyer can give a review for each item they ordered.
+8. Review (Catherine Lacis): For each order in the "Order History" panel, a buyer can give a review for each item they ordered.
 In addition to a written review, they may also assign a star rating to the food item.
 Once they place the review, other buyers can see this review when they order that same item from that particular residence/dining hall.
 The "star